[ PDF version ]

 View slideshows of the scans: MRI-2 | MRI-1

-Prior to either of these MRI scan procedures, my tonsillectomy in 1967 was the only occasion that I had had surgery under general anaesthetic – hence there can be no doubt that the operation was the occasion of these apparent illicit implants.
-Since the operation took place within the organisational perimeters of state healthcare provision, the evidence ultimately points to the UK Government’s culpability, through its Department of Health, in facilitating the plan and execution of a program of covert medical research (implicitly understood to be neuroscientific research), involving what can only be judged as the criminal exploitation of a number of vulnerable research subjects.2
+Prior to either of these MRI scan procedures, my tonsillectomy in 1967 was the only occasion that I had had surgery under general anaesthetic – hence there can be no doubt that the tonsillectomy operation had been the occasion of these apparent illicit implants to my neck.
+Since the operation took place within the organisational perimeters of state healthcare provision, the evidence ultimately points to the UK Government’s culpability, through its Department of Health, in facilitating the plan and execution of a program of covert medical research (implicitly understood to be neuroscientific research), involving what can only be judged as the criminal exploitation of a number of vulnerable research subjects, i.e., children.3

 The original radiological report on the first MRI scan made at St Thomas’ Hospital Radiology Dept. in October 2008 made no reference to the anomaly revealed in images 7.13-7.15 from the scan, concluding with the words: “No significant intracranial abnormality identified”.
 This resulted in my submitting a complaint to Guy’s & St Thomas’ (‘GSTT’) Complaints Dept., in March 2013, over the apparent attempts to cover-up this evidence by both St Thomas’ Radiology Dept., and subsequently also the Neurology Dept. at Guy’s Hospital (see: Complaint to GSTT for a detailed account of the progress of this complaint).